jansony1/voice_matching_test/README.md

 ```
 Solution:
 - Ensure the EC2 instance has the correct IAM role attached with the necessary permissions
-- Check the EC2 instance metadata is accessible (http://169.254.169.254 should be reachable from the instance)
+- Check that IMDSv2 is enabled and accessible (http://169.254.169.254 should be reachable from the instance)
+- Verify that the instance has the necessary permissions to access the IMDS

 3. Mixed Content Error
 If you see mixed content errors, ensure all requests (including backend API calls) use the same protocol (HTTP or HTTPS).